TULiberalArts/12.-Gender-Sexuality-and-Women-s-Studies/pages/graduate.md

 Graduate students whose work is focused on gender will be able to explore central concepts of feminist theory and analysis through Gender, Sexuality, and Women's Studies graduate courses.

-For more information or to apply, contact Stephanie Morawski:<br />
+For more information or to apply, contact:
+Stephanie Morawski:<br/>
 [(215) 204-8516](tel:2152048516)<br/>
 [morawski@temple.edu](mailto:morawski@temple.edu)<br/>